What is a Cookie

 Managing Cookie Preferences on Ribbon Web Properties

-The following web domains (each a “Ribbon Web Property” and collective “Ribbon Web Properties”) are operated by Ribbon and subject to this policy:
+The following web domains (each a "Ribbon Web Property" and collectively "Ribbon Web Properties") are operated by Ribbon and subject to this policy:

 In addition to this policy, Ribbon provides website visitors with additional transparency and choice regarding use of various types of cookies when visiting Ribbon Web Properties.
-This transparency and choice is characterized by the presentation of an interactive cookie banner upon first visit to a Ribbon Web Property and via per-domain Cookie Preference Centers.
-Website visitors are encouraged to visit Ribbon’s Cookie Preference Centers via the following links in order to review their cookie settings:
+This transparency and choice are characterized by the presentation of an interactive cookie banner upon first visit to a Ribbon Web Property and ongoing access to Ribbon's Cookie Preference Centers at any time in order to review and adjust their cookie settings.